bhukyarahulnayak/Templates/README.md

   -- Main floder is named as 19075021-Bhukya-Rahul-Nayak-lab-task-7.
 It contains ipynb file and readme file and model limk file.

 ## Results :
+  -- The accuracy of the both the dictionaries are 62.17% and 38.4%

 ## Conclusion :